 When a holiday falls on a Saturday, the NYSE and Nasdaq close on the Friday before.
 Holidays that land on a Sunday are observed on the following Monday.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Bond traders follow a more expansive holiday calendar under guidelines set by the Securities Industry and Financial Markets Association (SIFMA), a trade group that represents securities firms, banks and asset management companies.

-In 2021, U.S. bond markets close on eight of the nine days the stock exchanges are silent — the exception is Good Friday — and on Columbus Day (Monday, Oct.
+In 2021, U.S. bond markets close on eight of the nine days the stock exchanges are silent, including July 5.
+(The exception is Good Friday.)
+They also close on Columbus Day (Monday, Oct.
 11) and Veterans Day (Thursday, Nov.
 11).